 How to Protect Against Rising Rates

-Rising rates are destructive to fixed income investors due to the inverse relationship between prices and yields.
+Rising rates are destructive to bond investors due to the inverse relationship between prices and yields.
 When rates go up, prices go down – and in some cases the move can be dramatic.
-As a result, fixed-income investors often try to diversify their portfolio with an allocation to asset classes that can perform well even when rates are headed higher.
+As a result, fixed-income investors often try to diversify their portfolio with an allocation to asset classes that can perform well even when rates are rising.

 First, let’s consider some of the conditions that typically lead to higher rates: